 1. Introduction

 As energy distribution grids are currently undergoing massive transformations, power distributors are facing long-term investment dilemmas.
-Wide range of suppliers are offering their advanced metering and monitoring (AMM) solutions in terms of metering and sensor hardware, data harvesting systems, supportive communication infrastructure and more.
-Setting up a set of requirements posed onto each of these components and comprehending the behavior of individual technologies in large-scale setup is a vital part of the smart grid design process and cannot be simply copied from an existing solution.
+A wide range of suppliers are offering their advanced metering and monitoring (AMM) solutions in terms of metering and sensor hardware, data harvesting systems, supportive communication infrastructure and more.
+Setting up a set of requirements posed onto each of these components and comprehending the behavior of individual technologies in large-scale setup is a vital part of the smart grid design process, which cannot simply be copied from an existing solution.

 On-field experiments ... show that communication forms a great bottleneck in many smart metering installations.
-Since stable and fast optical fibers are rather expensive to install everywhere and hard to maintain, two main approaches involve wireless cellular networks and power-line communication (PLC).
-Cellular networks can be easily ...ref... overloaded by multiple simultaneous connections to the same cell, moreover, solutions from public operators, often without dedicated QoS, suffer lower stability caused by other participants.
+Since stable and fast optical fibers are expensive to install everywhere and hard to maintain, two main approaches involve wireless cellular networks and power-line communication (PLC).
+Cellular networks can be easily overloaded ...ref... by multiple simultaneous connections to the same cell, moreover, solutions from public operators, often without dedicated QoS, suffer lower stability caused by other participants.
 Quality of PLC, on the other hand, is very dependent on the grid topology, power line load, power line type, number of repeater "hops" and external disturbances. ...
-Generally speaking, theoretical speeds achievable in laboratory conditions hardly ever meet the reality.
+Generally speaking, theoretical speeds achievable in laboratory conditions rarely meet the reality.

-Here, we present an approach to analyze the limits of communication infrastructures used in large-scale smart grid applications via simulations, via modeling the information ows according to metering and reading processes, as well as detailed communication network topology ans disturbances and
+Here, we present an approach to analyzing the limits of communication infrastructures used in large-scale smart grid applications via simulations, via modeling the information ows according to metering and reading processes, as well as detailed communication network topology ans disturbances and

 Preprint submitted to Journal Name April 14, 2016 individual device setup.
 Unlike most approaches, we focus on end-to-end data delivery and data-collection process KPIs.